louispayne10/notes_and_dotfiles/mysystem.md

 * `alacritty` instead of `kitty`
 * `starship` to customise shell prompt
 * Consider not using a display manager and going straight into the wm
-* Give CLion, QtCreator a try
+* Give CLion a try as an editor and as a debugger

 ### Notes